Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 Your Driver is Much Longer

 For starters, your driver is the longest club in your bag.
-The standard driver is usually 45 inches long with some manufacturers making driver shafts even longer.
-Compare that to a standard 5-iron which is just over 38 inches.
+The standard driver is usually 45 inches long, with some manufacturers making driver shafts even longer.
+Compare that to a standard 5-iron, which is just over 38 inches.

-Those seven inches make a difference as a longer swing and distance between you and the ball will adjust your attack angle and impact position.
-Not to mention, the longer swing, less loft, and more speed means bigger misses.
+Those seven inches make a difference, as a longer swing and distance between you and the ball will adjust your attack angle and impact position.
+Not to mention, the longer swing, less loft, and more swing speed means bigger misses.
 With all things being equal, you have a greater margin for error when using your irons vs. your driver.

-As renowned sports psychologist Dr. Bob Rotella said in his book Golf is Not a Game of Perfect, “The driver is the toughest club to hit consistently.
+As renowned sports psychologist Dr. Bob Rotella said in his book Golf is Not a Game of Perfect“The driver is the toughest club to hit consistently.
 It mercilessly exposes swing flaws and thinking flaws.”

-This is why it’s so much easier to hit a 3 wood or 5 wood a lot straighter than your driver.
-The shorter the club, the fewer movements in the swing which means more consistency.
+This is why it’s so much easier to hit a 3 wood or 5 wood, a lot straighter than your driver.
+The shorter the club, the fewer movements in the swing, which means more consistency.

-You Hit Driver Off a Tee
+You Hit a Driver Off a Tee

 So why does hitting off a tee matter so much?

-Instead, with your driver, you want to hit the ball on the upswing.
-The very aspect of being able to tee your drive up allows for the club to approach the ball in an upwards sweeping motion.
+The very aspect of being able to tee your drive up allows for the club to approach the ball in an upwards, sweeping motion.
 This is important since it significantly affects the “angle of attack” on your tee shots.

 Understanding Attack Angle